yeoman/yeoman/readme.md

 ## Documentation

 The current documentation for Yeoman can be found [here](http://yeoman.github.com/docs).
+If you are a new contributor and require access to this repository, feel free to ask.

 ## Browser Support